CAFOD responds to DRC Ebola outbreak

-During the outbreak, CAFOD worked in Sierra Leone and Liberia, to raise awareness in local communities, provide safe and dignified burials and training, and distributed Outbreak Prevention Kits.
+During the outbreak, CAFOD worked in Sierra Leone and Liberia to raise awareness in local communities, provide safe and dignified burials and training, and distribute outbreak prevention kits.

-Due to well-established partnerships, CAFOD was able to respond through the network of Church partners who, at the height of the disease, were able to deliver, life-saving prevention information, hygiene kits and food to quarantined and vulnerable families.
+Through our network of local experts, CAFOD was able to respond at the height of the disease.
+Through our networks of Church aid-workers and volunteers, we were able to deliver life-saving prevention information, hygiene kits, and food to quarantined and vulnerable families.

 Join our Emergency Response Team by giving a monthly donation so that we can respond as soon as disasters happen.